yfy-/Quant-BM-WAND/README.md

 ATIRE-derived Quantized WAND/BMW
 ======================

+This fork extends Quant-BM-WAND to implement a score cache which keeps the k'th highest score of results of a query.
+The score can be used to speed up the query processing of WAND and BMW by yielding a lower-bound for the initial threshold.

 Reference
 ---------
-If you use this code for your own experiments, please cite the following work:
+If you use this code for your own experiments, please cite the following works:

+Erman Yafay, Ismail Sengor Altingovde, **Caching Scores for Faster Query Processing with Dynamic Pruning in Search Engines**.
+In The 28th ACM International Conference on Information and Knowledge Management (CIKM '2019).

 Matt Crane, J. Shane Culpepper, Jimmy Lin, Joel Mackenzie and Andrew Trotman, **A Comparison of Document-at-a-Time and Score-at-a-Time Query Evaluation.**